mongodb/mongo-python-driver/doc/migrate-to-pymongo3.rst

   >>> from pymongo.errors import ConnectionFailure
   >>> client = MongoClient(connect=False)
   >>> try:
-  ...     result = client.admin.command("ismaster")
+  ...     client.admin.command("ping")
   ... except ConnectionFailure:
   ...     print("Server not available")
   >>>

 Any operation can be used to determine if the server is available.
-We choose the "ismaster" command here because it is cheap and does not require auth, so it is a simple way to check whether the server is available.
+We choose the "ping" command here because it is cheap and does not require auth, so it is a simple way to check whether the server is available.

 The max_pool_size parameter is removed